Kong/docs.konghq.com/app/plugins/tcp-log.md

   Plugins: /plugins
 ---

-Log request and response data to a TCP server
+Log request and response data to a TCP server.

 ---